POLICIES: CONFLICT OF INTEREST

 “The public trust in what we do is just essential and we cannot afford to take any chances with the integrity of the research process.”
 Dr. Francis Collins, Director, National Institutes of Health

-Research objectivity is crucial and is the basis for obtaining and maintaining public trust.
-The United States Government developed regulations designed to promote objectivity in research by establishing standards which provide a reasonable expectation that the design, conduct and reporting of federally funded research will be free from bias resulting from investigator financial conflicts of interest (42 CFR Part 50 Subpart F).
+Research objectivity is crucial and is the basis for obtaining and maintaining public trust in the research process.
+United States Department of Health and Human Services regulations are designed to promote objectivity in research by establishing standards which provide a reasonable expectation that the design, conduct and reporting of federally funded research will be free from bias resulting from investigator financial conflicts of interest (42 CFR Part 50, Subpart F).

 State employeees interested in pursuing outside employment should refer to the Code of Ethics for further information.
 Minnesota State Colleges and Universities Office of General Counsel website gives specific information related to State Employee Ethical Obligations.